buphio/pyp5/README.md

 # pyp5

-> **DISCLAMIER:**  Currently not actively being worked on due to time restraints.
-Test project to get a feel for GUI programming in Python.
+> _**DISCLAMIER:** Test project to get a feel for GUI programming in Python.
-Some parts would need major reworks.
+> Currently not actively being worked on due to time restraints._

 Create Archiware P5 restore selection from aaf, edl, ale files.